You are here:

-Construction has been completed!
+The five-year review has been completed!

 The Arsenic Trioxide site is located in southeastern North Dakota.
 It covers approximately 26 townships (about 568 square miles) encompassing portions of Richland and Sargent counties.
 The site area is sparsely populated farmland with a few small towns, including Lidgerwood, Wyndmere, Milnor and Hankinson.
 The site topography is primarily low rolling hills and flat plains.
 Groundwater aquifer systems include shallow glacial drift aquifers approximately three to 150 feet deep and the Dakota Sandstone aquifer approximately 200 to 1,000 feet deep.
 Groundwater with elevated arsenic levels appears to be limited to the shallow aquifers and does not extend into the deeper aquifers.
 The shallow aquifer is commonly used as a source of drinking water in the region.

 The occurrence of arsenic in groundwater is attributed to both the historical use of arsenic-based grasshopper bait and naturally occurring sources.

 During the 1930s and early 1940s, arsenic-laced bait was used extensively throughout North Dakota to combat grasshopper infestations.
 The bait, which included arsenic trioxide, sodium arsenate, Paris Green and other arsenic compounds, was commonly applied on farm fields.

 The area's residents are subject to increased health risk due to exposure to arsenic above the Maximum Contaminant Level (MCL) in untreated drinking water supplies.
 The Safe Drinking Water Act (SDWA) MCL for arsenic is 0.01 mg/L.